Restaurant Manager 360 Feedback Form

 The Restaurant Manager 360 Feedback Form is a 5 page detailed document.

-The reason why the restaurant manager 360 feedback needs to be anonymous is because of possible reprisals against the employee that filled out the form.
+The reason why the restaurant manager 360 feedback needs to be anonymous is that of possible reprisals against the employee that filled out the form.
 The restaurant manager 360 feedback is a great tool if used properly and systematically, it will strengthen the management staff.
 The restaurant manager 360 feedback was created by people who actually managed corporate restaurants.
-The system in corporate restaurant have proven working systems forms and checklists.
+The system in corporate restaurants has proven working systems forms and checklists.

 Restaurants close every day and the most common reasons for these closures are:

 - Inconsistent management

 Everyone needs to be on the same page and not in their own little universe.
 Communication is the key- the toughest thing that can occur is to confuse the employees by not being on the same page Management needs to sustain a weekly meeting to endure over the preview weeks’ issues or fields of opportunities.
 The general manager or owner should conduct announced visits or use secret shoppers to make sure all shifts are on the same page with policies and routines.

 - Decreasing restaurant revenue

 There are all sorts of ways to help promote sales.
 The most efficient means to boost sales is the word of mouth.
 Train management and the staff in WOW customer service.
 Your staff needs to establish the words WOW in the guest’s minds before they depart the eatery.
 The customer that received the wow service will tell their family, friends, and co-workers about the wow service they received at your restaurant.

 It is possible that 50 to 100 additional people could visit your restaurant all because your staff did the right thing by providing exceptional service to all guests.